AaronErhardt/AaronErhardt.github.io/content/posts/announcing_relm4_v0.4.md

 ## More macro magic

+The `widget` macro has been very helpful in creating readable and elegant UI definitions for regular components since the first release of Relm4.
-For quite some time, there was only a macro to simplify UI definitions in regular components.
-Now, factories and micro components have received their own `widget` macro variants.
+Now, factories and micro components have received their own variants of the `widget` macro!

 ```rust
 // A simple `FactoryPrototype` implementation